Northern India Birds and Wildlife

 All accommodation and transportation within the country

 All meals from dinner on day 1 till breakfast on the last morning.
+Exclusive safaris at Corbett national park.
+Exclusive hides in the Himalayas.
+Boat tour on the Chambal River

-All guiding and entry fee
+All guiding and entry fees (parks, Taj).

 Price excludes: